 - Heat the oven to 350.
 Line a baking sheet with parchment paper.
 Pop the stems out of the mushrooms and arrange the caps on the baking sheet.

 - Chop the stems well and put them in a mixing bowl.
 Chop the rest of the veggies and add them to the bowl.
 Stir in the pecans.

 - Heat a skillet on medium and add the oil.
 Add the contents of the bowl to the skillet and saute for about 4-5 minutes.
 Remove from heat and let cool slightly.
-Taste and add fresh black pepper if you like.
+Stir in the soy sauce and fresh black pepper to taste.

 - Spoon filling into each mushroom cap.
 Bake for 15 minutes.
 If the mushrooms are sticking to the parchment, give them a gentle twist to loosen.
 Serve hot.

 Pin these cuties!More healthy, vegan appetizer recipes to try!